- A Journey Through India

 - For Charity

-3000+ km tour across India in the name of Childaid Network
+3000+ km Tour Across India in Behalf of Childaid Network

 Childaid Network is doing valuable work in the northeastern part of India, supporting projects for refugee children and street children as well as setting up schools for children in need.
 We from Catan, together with our partners at Kosmos and Mayfair, want to support this work with our journey.
 We hope that this will draw attention to the much needed help there, and will encourage you to help there in some way, too.